-Approval of a petition for change or extension of time may result in an incremental increase in the amount of water diverted as compared to the amount of water that would be diverted if the petition were denied.
-For permitstime extension petitions, the incremental increase is equal to the full face value of the permit minus the amount of water put to beneficial use in compliance with all existing permit conditions.
-Approval of Because water right licenses are limited to the amount of water actually put to beneficial use during the permit development schedule, approval of a change petition filed on a license will not result in an incremental increase in the amount of water diverted.

-However, some petitioned changespetitions for change may result in changes in flow of a particular stream reach, particularly those changes that affect the location of a point of diversion or those that result in a change in the timing or location of return flows from the approved use.
+Approval of a petition for change or extension of time may result in an incremental increase in the amount of water diverted.
+For time extension petitions, the incremental increase is equal to the full face value of the permit minus the amount of water put to beneficial use in compliance with all existing permit conditions.
+Approval of petitions for change may result in changes in flow of a particular stream reach, particularly those changes that affect the location of a point of diversion or those that result in a change in the timing or location of return flows from the approved use.
 Any increase in diversion or reduction in return flows corresponds to a decrease in streamflow.